 In addition to regulation and licensing, the government also reduces competition somewhat by restraints on trade.
 For a given size firm, the larger the marketplace the more firms.
-The American automobile market supports only four manufacturers but the world market supports many more.
+The American automobile market supports only four manufacturers, but the world market supports many more.
 By imposing tariffs on foreign cars, the government makes it more difficult for foreign firms to compete and thus decreases competition on the American market.
 The same is true in many other industries.

 There is one more way in which government has encouraged monopoly; surprisingly enough, it was probably unintentional, a side effect of laws designed to help rich tax payers pay lower taxes.
 If a corporation pays out its profits in dividends, the stockholders must report the dividends as income and pay income tax on them.
 If the corporation invests the profits internally, increasing the value of its stock, the stockholders may avoid ever paying taxes on the increase and will, at the worst, eventually pay at capital gains rates, which are lower.
-So as long as capital gains are taxed at a lower rate than dividends it pays a corporation to invest internally, increasing its own size, even when the result is economically somewhat less efficient than giving the money to its stockholders to invest.
+So as long as capital gains were taxed at a lower rate than income it paid a corporation to invest internally, increasing its own size, even when the result was economically less efficient than giving the money to its stockholders to invest.
+This tended to make firms grow larger than the size which was optimum from the standpoint of producing goods efficiently.
+When I first wrote this chapter, I pointed out that the effect would disappear if the tax laws changed in a way that eliminated this tax advantage but that with steeply graduated tax rates capital gains was too valuable a loophole to be surrendered easily.
+Fourteen years later, the tax reform act of 1986 sharply reduced the top tax rates and eliminated the special treatment of capital gains.
+One eventual result should be a reduction in the size of inefficiently large firms.

 The conclusion of this and the previous chapter, taken together, is clear.
 Monopoly power exists only when a firm can control the prices charged by existing competitors and prevent the entry of new ones.
 The most effective way of doing so is by the use of government power.
-There are considerable elements of monopoly in our economy, but most are produced by government and could not exist under institutions of complete private property.
+There are considerable elements of monopoly in our economy, but virtually all are produced by government and could not exist under institutions of complete private property.